EditB/100-days-of-code/r1-log.md

 ### R1D51 - 18/2/18
 - Added some new photos/descriptions to my website.
 It's looking pretty good.
 Will deploy it to Glitch tomorrow.
 - Also looked into creating a mobile app with Java.
 Want to re-create Giraffe so that it's cross-platform.

+### R1D52 - 19/2/18
+- Finished my Glitch EBportfolio webpage.
+Also uploaded the CodePen projects to GitHub.
+Should have done it when I was working on the projects, it's easier to keep track of versions.
+But now if I do a code review I can just check it in on top of it.